Skip to main content

 Be especially careful with four boundaries:

-• Study quality: keep quality assessment separate from extraction unless your method defines a scoring rubric.
+• Study quality: Judge quality apart from copying facts into the matrix unless your method uses a set score.

 • Source coverage: a neat matrix can still be built from an incomplete source set.

-• Citation strength: a citation path gives you a route to check the claim.
+• Citation strength: A citation gives you a path to check the claim, not proof that the claim is right.

-• Writing role: the matrix helps you plan the literature review, but the final synthesis should be your argument.
+• Writing role: The matrix helps you plan the review.
+You must write the final argument.

 Next steps for matrix work

-Choose the matrix tool based on the failure mode you are trying to avoid.
+Choose a tool based on the problem you need to prevent.

 WorkflowUse it whenWatch out for